-- Once your SAM registration is submitted, it may take up to a week before your registration is active.
+- Once your SAM registration is submitted, it may take several weeks before your registration is active.
 You will receive emails from SAM stating the progress of your registration.

 - The SAM registration is good for one year.
 If you update any time before the one year date, the year starts over.
 You will receive notice from SAM when your registration is expiring.